 In May of 1872, Daniel Davies sold his remaining land with a 200 foot frontage to George Wheatland, Jr. That same month, George Wheatland, Jr., entered into a trust agreement with William Dudley Pickman and William Pickering Fay under which he agreed to hold two undivided one-third interests in the property in their names and they agreed to assume the obligation for one third (each) of the mortgages on the property.
 On April 18, 1876, George Wheatland, Jr., transferred the remaining one-third interest in the property to his father, George Wheatland, Sr., of Salem.
 The land remained vacant for the next seven years.

 The portion of Parker Street between Beacon and Commonwealth was discontinued as a public thoroughfare in December of 1879.
-In anticipation of the street’s abandonment, on April 30, 1878, Daniel Davies joined with Grenville Braman and his partners to acquire the land under the roadway from the Boston Water Power Company.
+In anticipation of the street’s abandonment, on April 30, 1878, Daniel Davies joined with the Beacon Street Lands Trust to acquire the land under the roadway from the Boston Water Power Company.

-Daniel Davies died in June of 1878, and on February 1, 1879, his heirs and Grenville Braman and his partners entered into a series of transactions (using Chester M. Dawes as conveyancer) to “square off” their holdings by exchanging triangular shaped lots.
+Daniel Davies died in June of 1878, and on February 1, 1879, his heirs and the Beacon Street Lands Trust entered into a series of transactions (using Chester M. Dawes as conveyancer) to “square off” their holdings by exchanging triangular shaped lots.
 Grenville T. W. Braman purchased the lots to the east, adding them to the triangular lot he had purchased in 1872 from Daniel Davies and creating a rectangular lot with a frontage of 80.58 feet on both Marlborough and the alley.
-The lots to the west were purchased by Grenville T. W. Braman and his partners in the real estate trust.
+The lots to the west were purchased by the Beacon Street Lands Trust.
 The dividing line between the parcels was 360.58 feet west of Hereford.

 As of February of 1879, the land to the east, with a frontage of 360.58 feet, included the houses at 363 Marlborough and 13-15-17 Hereford, with a frontage on Marlborough of 60 feet, a 20 foot vacant lot owned by Spencer and Mary Richardson, a 200 foot vacant lot owned by George Wheatland, Sr. (one-third) and William D. Pickman (two-thirds), and a 80.58 vacant foot lot owned by Grenville T. W. Braman.